mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 Here we use another version of the *NavigationStack* view's initializer to bind its navigation stack to an array of values.
 It allows us to add and remove views in the navigation stack programmatically.

 #### Layout
 This year another great addition to SwiftUI is the *Layout* protocol that allows us to build super-custom container types.
 You can create a flow layout or a container size that fits the children equally.
-You need to create a type conforming to the *Layout* protocol.
+All you need is to create a type conforming to the *Layout* protocol and make your calculations there.

 ```swift
 struct EqualWidthStackView: Layout {